veenawilfred24/product-analytics-case-study/insights/key_findings.md

 **Recommended action:** Use electronics as the benchmark category: audit its PDP structure, pricing, brand mix, and merchandising patterns, then apply the winning patterns to weaker categories.

+This suggests that category-level experience, pricing, or product mix in electronics is closer to an optimal state than other categories.

 ## 4. Uncategorized Traffic Is Too Large To Ignore

 **Observation:** 17,028 raw rows were missing `category_code` and were classified as `uncategorized`.

 **Comparison:** Uncategorized users produced 4,254 viewed users but only a **0.33%** ordered view-to-purchase rate.

-**Implication:** Missing category taxonomy is both an analytics quality issue and a product discovery issue; the team cannot confidently optimize a large block of browsing behavior.
+**Implication:** Missing category taxonomy creates both a data quality issue and a product discovery issue, limiting the team’s ability to optimize a significant portion of user behavior.

 **Recommended action:** Fix category instrumentation and taxonomy mapping before making major merchandising decisions for uncategorized products.